ejb/elliotbentley.com/src/pages/blog/astro.md

 ---
-date: 2021-06-29
+pubDate: 2021-06-29
 layout: ../../layouts/post.astro
 title: "Rebuilding elliotbentley.com with shiny new Astro"
 ---

 After failing to recompile this site for 18 months, I figured it was probably time to move away from [Jekyll](https://jekyllrb.com), the influential but aging Ruby-based static site generator.